nshobairwe/Spring-Boot-Kafka-Real-World-Project/README.txt

+#WINDOW USERS
+#How to stark kafka broker
 Ensure that Kafka and Zookeeper servers are running:

-Start Zookeeper:
+#Start Zookeeper:
-command:
-zookeeper-server-start.bat config\zookeeper.properties
+command use this in kafka folder with new terminal: zookeeper-server-start.bat config\zookeeper.properties

-Start Kafka:
+#Start Kafka:
-command:
-kafka-server-start.bat config\server.properties
+command use this in kafka folder with new terminal: kafka-server-start.bat config\server.properties

-Verify Messages To confirm the messages are being published:
+#Verify Messages are being published in kafka broker topic:
-Open another terminal window.
+#Open another terminal window.
-Run the Kafka consumer to listen to the javaguides topic and verify that the messages are being received: command kafka-console-consumer.bat --topic javaguides --from-beginning --bootstrap-server localhost:9092
+#Run the Kafka consumer to listen to the javaguides topic and verify that the messages are being received:
+#command use this in kafka folder with new terminal:
+kafka-console-consumer.bat --topic put-topic-name --from-beginning --bootstrap-server localhost:9092